-Financial aid is awarded by academic year, and you must reapply each year.
-You may apply until 30 June 2019 for the 2018-2019 academic year.
+Financial aid is awarded annually.
+You must reapply each year before the 30 June deadline.
 Financial aid may be used concurrently with scholarships, military tuition assistance, and military spouse tuition assistance.
 It is your responsibility to inform the Financial Aid Office when outside resources such as these will be used.